 Now personally I don’t think RankBrain will prove to drastically change SEO.
 I think it will just make SEO a bit different from niche to niche.
 Bullying your way into top rankings with great links might not work as well if your entire page experience is vastly different than what RankBrain has found to be best for that niche.

 Also what worked in one niche might not work in another.
-You might find that a highly optimized e-commerce page will work great when dealing with some product keyword phrases, but might fall flat when trying to rank others that might require a more informative site.
+You might find that a highly optimized e-commerce page will work great when dealing with some product keyword phrases, but might fall flat when trying to rank other keywords that might require a more informative site.

 All in all, though Google is already showing us what it’s looking for and our job is to do our best to give Google what it wants for each keyword phrase we are trying to rank.
 Of course here at Keysearch we are always tweaking our keyword difficulty algorithm to take into account the specifics of each niche individually especially now that RankBrain is here to stay!